amis-erc20/amisdex/_posts/2017-10-21-how-kiwiex-compares-other-exchanges.md

 ### Smart Contract Clients

-Whether smart contracts making trades will ever be a large part of the market remains to be seen - but KIWI Exchange is one of the few venues where an Ethereum smart contract can place orders directly into an order book.
+Whether smart contracts making trades will ever be a large part of the market remains to be seen - but AMIS Exchange is one of the few venues where an Ethereum smart contract can place orders directly into an order book.
 A use-case might be an ICO contract running an auction.

 ### And finally